NI Package Manager Requires Latest Version or is Too Old Notification

 Solution

-2. Click on the Upgrade now banner at the top of the window to upgrade to the latest version.
-If restarting does not trigger an automatic update, move to the next step.
+• Open NI Package Manager and click on the Upgrade now banner at the top of the window to upgrade to the latest version.

-If you already have the latest version of NI Package Manager compatible with the OS, the problem could be caused by a package that is incompatible with the OS and was installed using a custom installer.
-Try the following troubleshooting steps:
+If you are already using the latest version of NI Package Manager (NIPM) supported by your operating system, the issue may be caused by an incompatible package installed through a custom or standalone installer.
+In this case, try the following troubleshooting steps:

 Additional Information